-Do I get dick pics sent to me?
+Do I get those pics sent to me?
 Yes.

-Do I like dick pics being sent to me?
+Do I like them being sent to me?
 Yes – and no.

 Before the guys reading this reach for their phones or cameras, let me explain a few things.